Japan Allows Home-Sharing In Time For AnimeJapan 2017? Airbnb For Anime Fans

 Kim Kardashian And Kanye West Hoping To Acquire $30 Million Manhattan Apartment For Free — Thanks To Airbnb

-Fortunately for the local population owning apartments and houses, the new bill would allow them to rent homes or rooms to tourists for up to 6 months at a time.
+Fortunately for the local population owning apartments and houses, the new bill would allow them to rent homes or rooms to tourists for up to six months at a time.
 However, the bill has been merely tabled, and is yet to be debated.
 If the bill passes through the Diet, property owners would be allowed to offer their local premises through established Bread and Breakfast (B-and-B) platforms.
 Needless to add, the most notable and prolific platform to gain from the legislature is Airbnb.
 The company has been trying to get the law on their side and get the norms relaxed in Japan for quite some time.

-If the bill becomes a law, businesses like Airbnb could begin nation-wide operation in Japan.
+If the bill becomes a law, businesses like Airbnb could begin nationwide operation in Japan.
 Having multiple options apart from the standard ones would certainly benefit the tourists.
 In fact, the diverse lodging choices could allow international travelers a chance to experience Japanese cuisine and hospitality even more intimately.
 If the bill is cleared soon, the anime and manga industry would be the first to benefit.

 @AirBnB_jp rejoice> #Japan to allow #home-sharing services nationwide. https://t.co/F0dJMFg2vR pic.twitter.com/YAaJGrgXEz